 In this Division —

-“court” includes a tribunal constituted by a judicial officer.
+court includes a tribunal constituted by a judicial officer.

 [Section 23A inserted by No. 36 of 2004 s.
 9.]

 23B.
 Determination of State with which worker’s employment is connected in proceedings under this Act

 (1) If the question of whether this State is connected with a worker’s employment arises in proceedings in a court in relation to a claim for compensation under this Act, that court must —